MiloszPodsiadly/WeatherVisualization/README.md

-# 🌦️ Weather Visualization – Full Stack Application
+# 🌦️ Weather Visualization – Full-Stack Application
-See the weather, understand the world

-Weather Visualization is a business-grade platform for **interactive weather exploration and visualization**, built with **Angular**, **Spring Boot 3.5.4**, and **MongoDB**.
-It combines secure authentication, scalable design, and real-time geocoding integration into a modern, cloud-ready solution.
+Weather Visualization is full-stack educational project, built with **Angular**, **Spring Boot**, and **MongoDB**.
+It demonstrates secure authentication, scalable design, integration with external APIs and interactive visualization.
+This application is fully containerized with Docker and ready for deployment to cloud environments.

 ---

 ## 🧠 Executive Summary
-Weather Visualization is designed as a **distributed, cloud-ready full stack application**.
+Weather Visualization is designed as a **distributed, dockerized full stack application**.
 It integrates **location search, historical and real-time weather data, and OAuth2-based identity** into a cohesive, high-performance platform.

 The platform emphasizes: